Sunday, June 30, 2013

 Residents are joining Lander to gather petition signatures and press for a safety solution.
 The petition, which was launched today, can also be signed here: http://bit.ly/Church-Ocean.

 “Ten years ago a Manhattan woman was electrocuted while walking down an East Village street,” said Paul Steely White of Transportation Alternatives.
 “The relevant agencies sprang into action, fixing power infrastructure to prevent needless loss of life.
-The state has as known for years that this intersection is just as deadly to pedestrians as a manhole cover charged with stray voltage, but yet that have done nothing.”
+The state has known for years that this intersection is just as deadly to pedestrians as a manhole cover charged with stray voltage, but yet they have done nothing.”

 The intersection has long been a subject of concern.
 There were 36 pedestrian and cyclist injuries and four fatalities there between 1995 and 2008, according to Transportation Alternatives’ CrashStat.